Cable converter box: Digital cable

 Digital cable is a method of delivering cable television as digital data instead of analog frequency.
 Many modern cable systems provide digital cable for at least part of their channel lineup.

 Because many carriers continue to use analog transmission for legacy and low-numbered channels, and digital transmission for higher channels, a typical digital cable box is also able to convert traditional analog cable signals.

 Digital television allows higher quality and quantity of cable TV signals.
-Digital transmission is compressed and allows a much greater capacity than analog signals; it almost completely eliminates interference, which has always been a hindrance to the cable TV industry.
+Digital transmission is compressed and allows a much greater capacity than analog signals; it almost eliminates interference, which has always been a hindrance to the cable TV industry.
 Digital converters have the same purpose as analog ones but are able to receive digital cable signals.
 With more data than analog in the same bandwidth, the system delivers superior picture and sound quality.

 Despite the advance of cable-ready television sets, most users will need a cable box to receive digital channels.
 However, customers who do not subscribe to any digital channels can go without; many carriers provide "basic cable" service within the analog range, avoiding the need for distributing a box.
 However, advanced carrier services such as pay per view and video on demand will require a box.

 Decryption

 CableCARD technology allows a third-party digital converter device to connect to and receive signals from a digital cable provider, instead of being reliant on a box provided by the cable provider.

-AllVid is a CableCARD replacement proposed by the FCC, intended to provide bidirectional compatibilities such as interactive programming guides, video-on-demand and pay-per-view, since retail CableCARD-ready devices are unable to access such systems.
+AllVid was a CableCARD replacement proposed by the FCC, intended to provide bidirectional compatibilities such as interactive programming guides, video-on-demand and pay-per-view, since retail CableCARD-ready devices are unable to access such systems.